minhhienvo368/challenge-mole/README.md

 ## Mission objectives

--Be able to apply a CNN in a real context
+- Be able to apply a CNN in a real context
--Be able to preprocess data for computer vision
+- Be able to preprocess data for computer vision

 # Installation